Go Back Up

 Is Incentive Compensation Viable in an Uncertain Economy?
 (Part One)

 The short answer is yes.
-In fact, incentive compensation must become a larger part of your offering if your pay strategy is going to meet the demands of our current environment.
-The reason your compensation plan was problematic when the pandemic hit is because it lacked flexibility and was heavily weighted to guarantees (salaries).
-So, going forward, incentives need to make up a bigger (potential) portion of employee earnings.
+In fact, incentive compensation must become a larger part of your offering if your pay offering is going to meet the demands of our current environment.
+During the pandemic, the reason compensation became problematic for many companies was that it lacked flexibility and was too heavily weighted toward guaranteed income (salaries).
+Therefore, going forward, incentives should comprise a larger portion of employee earnings.

 Flexible but Enduring